shekeriev/kubernetes-gitops-w-argocd/demo/README.md

 ### Without GitOps (CI/CD pipeline)

-Let's see how the things happen when we do not have **GitOps** implemented and we are using a CI/CD pipeline to deploy our application.
+Let's see how things happen when we do not have **GitOps** implemented, and we are using a CI/CD pipeline to deploy our application.

 Now, we should refer to a tool like **Jenkins**.

 Go to **Jenkins UI** and start the **pipeline-cicd** pipeline.

-After a while our application should be deployed
+After a while, our application should be deployed

 ```bash
 kubectl get pods,svc